gruntwork-io/boilerplate/_docs/README.md

   the same name in the `boilerplate.yml` files of your `dependencies` list will reuse those variables instead of prompting the user for the same value again.
 * Variable conflicts: Sometimes, two dependencies use a variable of the same name, but you want them to have different values.
-To handle this use case, use the <DEPENDENCY_NAME>.<VARIABLE_NAME> syntax in the name of the variable in `boilerplate.yml`.
-This allows you to specify a variable with the same name, but with different values for different dependencies.
+To handle this use case, you can define custom `variable` blocks for each dependency and `boilerplate` will prompt you for each of those variables separately from the root ones.
+You can also use the `<DEPENDENCY_NAME>.<VARIABLE_NAME>` syntax as the name of the variable with the `-var` flag and inside of a var file to provide a value for a variable in a dependency.

 #### Templates